-Genesis 5:28
+Genesis 9:29

 Authorized King James Version (KJV)

-And Lamech lived an hundred eighty and two years, and begat a son:
+And all the days of Noah were nine hundred and fifty years: and he died.

 Analysis

----

-And Lamech lived an hundred eighty and two years, and begat a son:...
+And all the days of Noah were nine hundred and fifty years: and he died....

 This passage belongs to the primeval history section (Genesis 1-11) which establishes universal truths about God, humanity, sin, and divine purposes before focusing on Abraham and Israel.
 These chapters answer fundamental questions about human origins, the spread of wickedness, God's judgment, and the preservation of a righteous remnant.

 Recurring patterns emerge: human sin escalating from individual disobedience to societal corruption, divine patience followed by judgment, gracious preservation of a remnant, and covenant promises ensuring redemptive purposes continue.
 The genealogies connect historical persons, demonstrate the fulfillment of divine promises (blessing and multiplication), and trace the line leading to Abraham and ultimately Christ.

 Key theological themes in this section include:

-1. sin's destructive progression affecting all humanity

-2. God's righteous judgment while preserving mercy

-3. human pride and autonomy opposing divine sovereignty

-4. cultural development as both blessing and potential idolatry

-5. God's sovereign plan advancing despite human rebellion.
+1. sin's destructive progression affecting all humanity 2.
+God's righteous judgment while preserving mercy 3. human pride and autonomy opposing divine sovereignty 4. cultural development as both blessing and potential idolatry 5.
+God's sovereign plan advancing despite human rebellion.

 These narratives provide the necessary context for understanding God's calling of Abraham and the covenant promises through which all nations will be blessed.

 Historical Context

----

 The primeval history (Genesis 1-11) parallels ancient Near Eastern traditions including Sumerian King Lists (pre-flood longevity), Akkadian flood traditions (Atrahasis, Gilgamesh), and Mesopotamian city foundation myths.
 However, Genesis demythologizes these traditions, presenting monotheistic history rather than polytheistic mythology.
 The genealogies connecting Adam to Noah to Abraham provide historical framework absent in pagan myths.

 Archaeological evidence confirms ancient urbanization (chapter 4's cities), agricultural development, metallurgy, and musical instruments emerging in Mesopotamia's early history.
 The Babel account reflects Mesopotamian ziggurat construction (stepped pyramid temples), particularly in Babylon.
 Linguistic diversity requiring explanation was obvious to ancient peoples, making the Babel narrative culturally relevant.

 For Israel in covenant with Yahweh, these chapters explained their relationship to surrounding nations.
 All peoples descended from Noah, but Israel descended from Shem through Abraham-chosen for blessing all nations.
 The flood demonstrated God's justice and mercy: judging wickedness while preserving the righteous.
 This pattern would recur throughout Israel's history, assuring them that God's covenant faithfulness endures despite judgment on the wicked.

 Related Passages

----
+Romans 1:17 - The righteous shall live by faith

+James 2:17 - Faith and works

 1 Corinthians 13:4 - Characteristics of love

 1 John 4:8 - God is love

 Study Questions

----

-1. How does this verse deepen our understanding of God's character and His relationship with creation?
+1. What theological truths about Noahic Covenant emerge from this passage?

 2. How does this passage challenge modern cultural assumptions about identity, purpose, or morality?

-3. How does understanding Christ as the ultimate fulfillment illuminate this passage's meaning?
+3. How does this passage point forward to Christ and the gospel of redemption?

 Interlinear Text

-12

-a son

-H1121
+תְּמֻשָּׁה יָמִים שָׁנֶת הָ מֵאוֹת יָמִין כָּל יְהִי

+H1961 H3605 And all the days of Noah were nine hundred years and fifty

+H3117 H5146 H8672 H3967 H8141 H2572

+years and he died

+H8141 H4191

+Additional Cross-References

+Genesis 5:32 (Parallel theme): And Noah was five hundred years old: and Noah begat Shem, Ham, and Japheth.

+Genesis 5:27 (Parallel theme): And all the days of Methuselah were nine hundred sixty and nine years: and he died.

 From KJV Study • kjvstudy.org